aidilfahmiey/OS_GroupProject/README.md

 FCFS_DISK_SCHEDULING.exe
 ```

-5. After running the program, you can check the file with name 'outputfile' in the 'src' folder to see the result of disc scheduling using fcfs.
+5. After running the fcfs disc scheduling program, you can check the output in the 'OutputPart1' folder to see the result of program.
-6. Every output is related with the input file using with their number in the file name.
+6. Every output is related with the input file using with their number in the file name.(ie: inputfile1|outputfile1)